neos/fusion-form/README.md

 - Data binding with `property` path syntax is not supported.
 - Select options and groups are defined directly as afx `content` and not `options`.

+## Stability of version 1.0.0

+With the release of version 1.0.0 the fusion api of the prototypes directly in the `Neos.Fusion.Form:*` namespace are now considered stable.
+We currently do not expect much changes here in the future other than bugfixes.

+The namespaces `Neos.Fusion.Form:Component.*`, `Neos.Fusion.Form:Definition.*`
+and `Neos.Fusion.Form:Neos.*` and the underlying php classes are still considered beta and define the internal apis for the top level prototypes.
+Those apis may change even in a feature release.

+With the exception of the internal apis semantic-versioning will be used so every breaking change will increase the major-version number.

 ## Usage

 Forms usually are defined by using the `Neos.Fusion.Form:Form` prototype